 To steal a famous (in the UK at least) advertising phrase, this one does exactly what it says on the tin.
 It incorporates the best of both words.
 Typically, a hybrid solution combines at least one public and one private cloud.
 For example, an organization may have a private, on-premise virtual environment that’s connected with a public cloud.

-• Minuses – We may be slightly biased but its difficult to come up with negative points for this one when mulling over how to choose the right cloud.
+- Minuses – We may be slightly biased but its difficult to come up with negative points for this one when mulling over how grow to $91.74 billion by 2021.
 The flexibility and scalability on offer is their trump card.
 We are not alone in our estimations of the popularity of the hybrid cloud marketplace.
-Some extensive research from Markets and Markets predicts that it will grow to $91.74 billion by 2021.
+Some extensive research from Markets and Markets predicts that it will

 Ready to move to the cloud?